otaviojr/rc522-rfid-promise/README.md

 Module to access an rfid reader with rc522 chipset using linux spidev.
 Using promises.

 ## Fork of
-This is a fork with added functionality.
-For a nice and simpler module please see the original [https://www.npmjs.com/package/rc522-rfid](https://www.npmjs.com/package/rc522-rfid) [https://www.npmjs.com/package/rc522-rfid-promise](https://www.npmjs.com/package/rc522-rfid-promise)
+This is a fork to make the module works with many other boards through linux spidev.

+For a nice and simpler module, working with raspberry pi, please see the original:

+[https://www.npmjs.com/package/rc522-rfid](https://www.npmjs.com/package/rc522-rfid)

+[https://www.npmjs.com/package/rc522-rfid-promise](https://www.npmjs.com/package/rc522-rfid-promise)

 ## Purpose
 This node module is to access RFID reader with a rc522 chipset (e.g. http://amzn.com/B00GYR1KJ8) via SPI interface using the linux spidev.

 The original projects works only at raspberry pi, since, they used a broadcom lib to communicate with the spi.

 At this fork we changed it to use linux spidev instead and works with other boards like beaglebone.

 ## Functionality